 Amount of Education Required for Careers Related to Bodywork & Therapeutic Services

-Some degrees associated with somatic bodywork may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with somatic bodywork require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for somatic bodywork careers below.

 |Less than a High School Diploma||2.0%|

 |High School Diploma - or the equivalent (for example, GED)||12.0%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||35.2%|

 In the 2018-2019 academic year, 534 schools offered some type of somatic bodywork and therapeutic services program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Certificate (2-4 Years)||0||0|